Compiled by the Road Trip Alberta team

 Private transfers between Edmonton to Calgary (and vice versa) can take all the stress out of driving the busy QEII.
 Some private transfer options are below:

-- Quest Limos – Prices start at $499 for luxury private transfer between Calgary and Edmonton, but with vehicles that fit up to 12 people, the low cost per person makes this an attractive option to arrive in style.
+- Quest Limos – Prices start at $540 for luxury private transfers between Calgary and Edmonton, but with vehicles that fit up to 12 people, the low cost per person makes this an attractive option to arrive in style.

 With the number of rideshare options nowadays, finding a ride from Calgary to Edmonton or (Edmonton to Calgary) can be as simple as searching for a ride on Kijiji.ca with your dates.

-- Poparide.com – there are options to select your driver based on your luggage and equipment requirements if you are traveling with skis, bikes, etc. Poparide charges per seat so you have an opportunity to meet other visitors if you are traveling solo to Edmonton or Calgary.
+- Poparide.com – there are options to select your driver based on your luggage and equipment requirements if you are travelling with skis, bikes, etc. Poparide charges per seat so you have an opportunity to meet other visitors if you are travelling solo to Edmonton or Calgary.

 - Uber serves both cities and so is another rideshare option, however many drivers may not be willing or capable to make the drive and the price is close to what a taxi would cost for just one way.